 Instructions

-- Line a 12-muffin tin with muffin liners.
-Line another tin with 6 liners.
+- Line a 12-muffin pan with muffin liners.
 Set aside.

 - Pour the cream cheese, butter, granulated sugar, and brown sugar into a blender.

-- Pulse until incorporated, about 45 seconds, using a silicone spatula 1 to 2 times to scrape down the sides of the blender pitcher.
+- Pulse until incorporated, about 30 to 45 seconds, using a silicone spatula 1 to 2 times to scrape down the sides of the blender pitcher.
+(If your blender isn't powerful enough to combine these ingredients, then add the remaining wet ingredients to the blender, pulse, then continue following the recipe as written.)

-- Add the egg, half-n-half, and vanilla to the blender.
+- Add the eggs, half-n-half, and vanilla extract to the blender.

-- Pulse until incorporated, another 30 to 45 seconds.
+- Pulse until incorporated, for another 30 to 45 seconds.
 Use spatula again, if needed.

 - Pulse for 45 to 60 seconds, until well-incorporated, using the spatula if you need it.

-- Fold the rest of the toasted pecans into the batter.
+- Fold the remaining pecans into the batter.

-- Use a cookie scoop to scoop the batter into the liners to about the halfway mark.
+- Use a retractable, 2 tablespoon cookie scoop to scoop the batter into the liners to about the two-thirds mark.

 - Bake for 18 to 24 minutes, or until a toothpick inserted into the center of the muffin comes back clean.